depth221/Preset-Franchises_in_Korea/README.md

 applied preset URL in GitHub

 # Update
+## 2018-12-08
+* Clearance for the code by using <chunk> and <reference>
+* Add a combobox for wheelchair accessiblility
+* Add comboboxs for Internet
+** Including Fee, Operator(Telecom)
+* Add a Blank Wi-Fi SSID (i.e. name of Wi-Fi)
+* Add a combobox for detailed description(by using the "description" tag) for PC Bang ** Discount for Student
+** Acceleration in subtracting remaining time while some games ** Discount for Student + Acceleration in subtracting remaining time while some games

 ## 2018-11-18
 * Deal with name:xx tags as default except in Korean and English
 * Add payments